Bradfield College: Southern Railway Schools Class

 The 24th steam locomotive (Engine 923) in the Southern Railway's class V was originally named 'Uppingham', but after objections from Uppingham School the name was changed to 'Bradfield'.
 This class was known as the Schools Class because all 40 of the locomotives were named after English public schools.
 'Uppingham' was built in December 1933 and had its name changed to 'Bradfield' on 14 August 1934.

-Houses

-Bradfield has 12 boarding houses in total.
-All first years pupils (Fourth Formers) enter a first year boarding house (Faulkner's) and then, from the second year (known as the Shell), they move to their main boarding houses for the remaining four years.

 Notable alumni

 Alumni include three Victoria Cross winners, a Nobel Prize Laureate, and senior members of government including a former Secretary of State for Defence, and Foreign Secretary.